dhruvparamhans/random_notes/AND_OR_POPCNT.md

 As a side effect, lower 12 bits is always a remainder from division a value by 4096 (because division by 2^n is merely a right shift, and shifted (and dropped) bits are bits of remainder).

+Same story if you need to check if the number is odd or even:

+	if (value&1)
+		// odd
+	else
+		// even

+This is merely the same as if to divide by 2 and get remainder.

 ## POPCNT instruction

 This is population count (AKA Hamming weight).